H.R. 1665: DIGITAL Applications Act

 Department of the Interior

-The department would have to build an online Form 299 portal within 1 year and notify NTIA's parent office within 3 business days after launch.
+The department would have to build an online Form 299 portal within one year and notify NTIA's parent office within three business days of launch.

 Department of Agriculture and the Forest Service

-They would face the same 1-year portal deadline for applications involving National Forest System land.
+They would face the same one-year portal deadline for applications involving National Forest System land.

 NTIA and the Commerce Department

-They would not run the permit systems, but they would have to publish links to the agency portals so the public can find them.
+They wouldn't run the permit systems, but they would have to publish links to the agency portals so the public can find them.

 Share this story